kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Exam Prep/README.md

 >"In this module, we'll review primary and foreign keys, delving a little more into their constraints.
 We'll also explore the `USING` clause and what it is used for."
 >- Explain how to automatically generate a value in a table
->- List the characteristics of Foreign Key Constraints
+>- List the characteristics of `FOREIGN KEY` Constraints
->- List the primary characteristics of Primary Key Constraints
+>- List the primary characteristics of `PRIMARY KEY` Constraints
 >- Demonstrate how to define a primary key in your table
 >- Describe the `USING` clause, what it does, and how to use it